vpz4/TDC_MEDLAB/README.md

 **Structure of the TDC folder**
-- hosted: a folder where the server temporarily stores the input dataset (it is removed after the execution).
 - results: a folder where the results are stored.
 - sample_datsets: includes a test input dataset (for demonstration purposes) in .xlsx, .csv and .json formats.
 - static: includes a subfolder “images” which contains the HTML logos (from EUCAIM and from FORTH).